-Getting out into the garden and getting your hands dirty has many benefits.
-Sowing, growing and harvesting your own fruit, herbs and vegetables reap many rewards and is a relatively easy task.
+There are so many reasons why you should grow your own food.
+Sowing, growing and harvesting your own fruit, herbs and vegetables reap many rewards.
 All you need is outdoor space (big or small), seeds, water and a little time.
-Combine these ingredients and some you will be able to grow your own food.
+Combine these ingredients and soon you will have your own little edible garden!

 Do you need motivation to start growing your own food?
 Here we outline 5 very important benefits to creating your own fruit and vegetable garden.
-We’re sure you will want to grow your own once you know the benefits!
+They’re enough to get anybody out in the garden!

 1. Health and Wellness

-Growing your own fruits, vegetables and herbs is linked with many health and wellness benefits.
+Growing your own food is linked with many health and wellness benefits.

-- Planting, weeding and watering your garden is a form of exercise, easily incorporated into your daily routine.
+- Planting, weeding and watering your garden is a form of exercise that is easily incorporated into your daily routine.

-- Gardening allows one a break from the every day stresses of life.
+- Gardening can be seen as a break from the every day stresses of life.

 “We might think we are nurturing our garden, but of course it’s our garden that is really nurturing us”Jenny Uglow